PeterInufinDEV/Ghoost_Shell_Gpt_4o_Helper_V1/README.md

 - ⚙️ Shell command explanations
 - 🧩 Regex debugging

-This is the **RebirthCore of GPT-powered tools** – in raw terminal mode.
+This is the **BusyBrainPM of GPT-powered tools** – in raw terminal mode.

 ---